NBT Bancorp (NASDAQ:NBTB) Lowered to “Hold” at Zacks Investment Research

-Zacks Investment Research lowered shares of NBT Bancorp (NASDAQ:NBTB) from a buy rating to a hold rating in a research report sent to investors on Thursday morning, Zacks.com reports.
+Zacks Investment Research downgraded shares of NBT Bancorp (NASDAQ:NBTB) from a buy rating to a hold rating in a research note released on Wednesday morning, Zacks.com reports.

 According to Zacks, “NBT BANCORP INC. is a one bank holding company engaged in general banking business. “

-The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, June 15th.
-Investors of record on Tuesday, June 1st were paid a $0.27 dividend.
-This represents a $1.08 annualized dividend and a dividend yield of 2.86%.
-The ex-dividend date of this dividend was Friday, May 28th.
+The business also recently disclosed a quarterly dividend, which was paid on Tuesday, June 15th.
+Stockholders of record on Tuesday, June 1st were issued a $0.27 dividend.
+This represents a $1.08 annualized dividend and a dividend yield of 2.95%.
+The ex-dividend date was Friday, May 28th.
 NBT Bancorp’s payout ratio is presently 45.57%.

-In related news, insider Matthew K. Durkee sold 7,597 shares of NBT Bancorp stock in a transaction on Tuesday, May 18th.
-The shares were sold at an average price of $40.50, for a total value of $307,678.50.
-Following the transaction, the insider now owns 22,915 shares in the company, valued at approximately $928,057.50.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-3.72% of the stock is currently owned by insiders.
+In other news, insider Matthew K. Durkee sold 7,597 shares of the stock in a transaction that occurred on Tuesday, May 18th.
+The stock was sold at an average price of $40.50, for a total value of $307,678.50.
+Following the completion of the sale, the insider now owns 22,915 shares of the company’s stock, valued at approximately $928,057.50.
+The transaction was disclosed in a legal filing with the SEC, which is available at this link.
+Corporate insiders own 3.72% of the company’s stock.

-A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
-Healthcare of Ontario Pension Plan Trust Fund bought a new position in shares of NBT Bancorp during the 4th quarter worth about $2,332,000.
-Price T Rowe Associates Inc. MD increased its holdings in shares of NBT Bancorp by 11.6% during the 4th quarter.
-Price T Rowe Associates Inc. MD now owns 39,557 shares of the bank’s stock worth $1,270,000 after purchasing an additional 4,105 shares during the period.
-Envestnet Asset Management Inc. bought a new position in shares of NBT Bancorp during the 1st quarter worth about $456,000.
-Norges Bank bought a new position in shares of NBT Bancorp during the 4th quarter worth about $9,752,000.
-Finally, Credit Suisse AG increased its holdings in shares of NBT Bancorp by 25.7% during the 4th quarter.
-Credit Suisse AG now owns 83,500 shares of the bank’s stock worth $2,680,000 after purchasing an additional 17,070 shares during the period.
-Hedge funds and other institutional investors own 54.99% of the company’s stock.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Captrust Financial Advisors boosted its holdings in shares of NBT Bancorp by 687.1% in the 1st quarter.
+Captrust Financial Advisors now owns 669 shares of the bank’s stock valued at $27,000 after buying an additional 584 shares during the last quarter.
+Federated Hermes Inc. boosted its holdings in shares of NBT Bancorp by 122.7% in the 1st quarter.
+Federated Hermes Inc. now owns 904 shares of the bank’s stock valued at $36,000 after buying an additional 498 shares during the last quarter.
+Veriti Management LLC bought a new stake in NBT Bancorp in the 4th quarter valued at $54,000.
+CIBC Asset Management Inc bought a new stake in NBT Bancorp in the 1st quarter valued at $207,000.
+Finally, Profund Advisors LLC bought a new stake in NBT Bancorp in the 1st quarter valued at $223,000.
+54.99% of the stock is owned by institutional investors.

 NBT Bancorp Inc, a financial holding company, provides commercial banking, retail banking, and wealth management services.
 Its deposit products include demand deposit, savings, negotiable order of withdrawal, money market deposit, and certificate of deposit accounts.
 The company's loan portfolio comprises commercial and industrial, commercial real estate, agricultural, and commercial construction loans; indirect and direct consumer, home equity, mortgages, business banking loans, and commercial loans; and residential real estate loans.